Feminization of poverty: Employment

 The expectation for Indian women is to be the sole care taker and maintainer of the home.
-If women leave their children and work they are often left in the hands of a poor care taker (possibly the eldest daughter) and don't get enough resources for development.
-In many areas working outside of the home is seen as symbolic of having low status.
+If women leave their children and work, the children are often left in the hands of an inadequate care taker (possibly the eldest daughter) and do not get enough resources for development.
+In many areas, working outside of the home is seen as symbolic of having low status.
 Upper-class women have similar social restrictions, although lower class women frequently have a larger necessity of the added income than upper class women.
 Men tend to send money back to extended family, whereas money that a woman makes goes to her husband.
 This reduces the incentive of the family to urge their daughter to find work as they wouldn't receive money but would face shame in society.

 Conceptual barriers prevent women from being accepted as equally paid and equally able laborers.
 In many ways women are seen as excess reserve labor and get pushed into roles that are known as being dirty, unorganized, arduous, and underdeveloped.
-They are hurt by the mechanization of industries and while self-employment is a viable option, there is always a large risk of failure and exploitation.
+They are hurt by the mechanization of industries.
+While self-employment is a viable option, there is always a large risk of failure and exploitation.

 Healthcare

 Healthcare is difficult to access for women, particularly elderly women.
 Public clinics are overcrowded, understaffed, and have high transportation costs, while private clinics are too expensive without insurance.
-Females are more likely to get ill than males although males receive medical advice with higher frequency.
+Females are more likely to get ill than males, although males receive medical advice with higher frequency.
 Women frequently feel as if they are a burden to their husband or son when they get sick and require money to purchase the correct medicines.
 Some believe that their symptoms are not serious or important enough to spend money on.
 When women do receive some form of care, many times medical providers are biased against them and are partial to treating men over women.
 Many mothers also die during childbirth or pregnancy as they suffer from malnutrition and anemia.
 Over 50% of women in the National Family Health Surveys were anemic.